San-Mateo-County-Health-Epidemiology/R-User-Group/README.md

 file so it generates an `.md` (markdown) file.
 This is the “finished” version.

-2. Once you’ve finished your Quarto doc, render the `.Rmd` file and push the newly updated `.Rmd` and `.md` to GitHub.
-Then update the table on the `README.Rmd` file to include the date and a link to your markdown (`.md`) file.
+2. Once you’ve finished your Quarto doc, render the `.qmd` file and push the newly updated `.qmd` and `.md` to GitHub.

+3. Update the table on the `README.Rmd` with your contribution.
+Fill in the date of the R User Group and add a link to your markdown (`.md`) file.
 Documents should be added to the table in reverse chronological order (newest at the top).
+Render the updated `README.Rmd` and push the `README.Rmd` and `README.md` files to GitHub.

-3. If you want to add images to your Quarto doc, save them in the `quarto-markdowns/images` folder.
+Note: If you want to add images to your Quarto doc, save them in the `quarto-markdowns/images` folder.
 Prefix the image name with name of your .qmd file.
 Ex: the image for the `intro-to-quarto.qmd` doc is called `intro-to-quarto_visual-mode.png`.